cyversewarwick/apples/README.md

-# README #
+# APPLES (Analysis of Plant Promoter-Linked Elements) #

-### What is this repository for? ###
+### Introduction ###
-This repository contains the source codes for the iPlant version of the APPLES application package Two functionalities are provided in this version:
+This repository contains the source codes for the CyVerse/iPlant version of the APPLES application package Two functionalities are provided in this version:

-* Finding Orthologs as Reciprocal Best Hits
+* Finding Orthologs as Reciprocal Best Hits (rbh-apples)
-* Finding Non-Coding Conserved Regions
+* Finding Non-Coding Conserved Regions (conservation-apples)